 If you’re looking for a Marvel Movies Parents Guide, you’ve come to the right place.
-My family and I rewatched all the Marvel movies, this time in chronological order and release order several times.
+My family and I have watched all the Marvel movies in chronological order and release order several times.
 I had forgotten about some of the content in the earlier movies.
 If you’re looking to start watching all the Marvel movies with your kids and don’t know where to start, here are the most kid friendly Marvel movies and the least kid friendly Marvel movies, and why.

 The Most Kid Friendly Marvel Movies